Transformco: Sears Holdings

 In March 2019, Sears Holdings sued Transform Holdco for $57.5 million it says was owed from the sale.
 Sears Holdings also said Transformco owes $41.3 million for credit card and cash transactions that occurred before the sale closed, as well as $16.2 million for a portion of February rent.

 A hearing on the matter was anticipated to take place on March 21, 2019.
 The lawsuit was settled in January 2020 with Transformco paying the bankrupt Sears Holdings $18.3 million.
 A portion went to Sears creditors.

 Bangladeshi suppliers

-In June 2020, a group of 19 Bangladeshi suppliers filed a $40-million lawsuit against Transformco for canceled orders that had already been shipped and stuck in American warehouses.
-The lawsuit was settled out-of-court in January 2021 for $6.3-million.
+In June 2020, a group of 19 Bangladeshi suppliers filed a $40 million lawsuit against Transformco for canceled orders that had already been shipped and stuck in American warehouses.
+The lawsuit was settled out-of-court in January 2021 for $6.3 million.

+Sears Hometown related lawsuits

+In December 2024, a new lawsuit was filed by a trustee of Sears Hometown Stores against Transformco and other entities controlled by Eddie Lampert, for $177M.

+In re Sears Hometown & Outlet Stores Stockholder Litig., No. 2019-0798-JTL (Del.
+Ch.
+Feb.
+13, 2025), the minority stockholders of Sears Hometown and Outlet Stores, Inc. filed a lawsuit against Transform Holdco LLC and Edward "Eddie" S. Lampert for not giving proper compensation for their shares when Transformco acquired Sears Hometown and Outlet Stores in 2019 and later render those shares valueless when Hometown was forced to file for bankruptcy in 2022.